 Machining of the propeller is conducted mostly unmanned and at night due to the fragile and brittle nature of the nickel-aluminum bronze alloy.
 This demands a highly accurate and dependable manufacturing processes and cutting tools.

-The Dormer Red Shark tap is a high performance tap primarily designed for use with steel alloys.
+The Dormer Red Shark tap is primarily designed for use with steel alloys.
 The versatility of the Red Shark tap allows for it to be used in different dimensions and at different torque levels, for example, when threading the propeller at the attachment to the rotor.

 Red Shark increases tapping ability and service life, providing users with reliability and tool economy at high cutting speeds.

-To ensure optimal productivity and safety, the unmanned machines are lowered to cutting speed of 82 SFM.
-The ideal cutting speed in the nickel-aluminum bronze was 115 SFM.
-In tests, Brunvoll ran the Red Shark up to 164 SFM – exactly double the required rate.
+To ensure optimal productivity and safety, the unmanned machines are lowered to cutting speed of 82 feet/minute.
+The ideal cutting speed in the nickel-aluminum bronze was 115 foot/minute.
+In tests, Brunvoll ran the Red Shark up to 164 foot/minute – exactly double the required rate.

 Besides the additional productivity of the Red Shark, it offers the flexibility to be used with other materials other than just steel alloy.